don4of4/intraplate-seismicity/README.md

   - Find the dataset you wish to modify in the `/data/` directory.
   - Add the new dataset to this folder.
 For example, add NEIC_HM_2016.csv into the directory.
   - Go to `import.R` and modify the line of code `data.neic <- read.table("data/NEIC_HM_2016.csv", header = TRUE, sep = ",")`
-    - For directions on how to navigate to `R import.R`, see the "Execution" section of the README
+    - For directions on how to navigate to `import.R`, see the "Execution" section of the README
     - Note that we are now pointing to NEIC_HM_2016.csv.
   - Open the new CSV and verify that the column names directly associate with last year's data
     - E.g. `c("emw","lon","lat","depth","y","m","d", "h", "m.1", "s", "mwsig", "nstar","comment")`